 You may wish to add your own formulas to a report.
 For example, suppose you pay commissions of 5% of the sales amount.
 You could output a report showing sales amounts to a Microsoft Excel document and then add a formula that calculates 5% of the amount, but it would be easier and more convenient to do it in Stonefield Query.
 Although you can do this by using the Advanced Report Designer or customizing the data dictionary, it's much easier to do it by defining your own formulas.

-You must have a license other than Basic or Report Viewer to create and edit formulas.
+You must have an Ultimate license to create and edit formulas.

 There are two types of formulas: normal and grouping.
 A normal formula is one that calculates a value by evaluating an expression on each record.
 For example, a formula that calculates a 5% commission would have an expression something like "Amount * 0.05" and it would calculate that value for every record in the result set for a report.